AnnieCannons/nodejs-workbook/07-animals-API-server-SQL/README.md

 ### How to run your server

-1. In the terminal, navigate into your `src` directory
+1. In the terminal, navigate into the `src` directory that contains your `index.js` file
 2. Start the server by running:

    `node index.js`

 3. To automatically restart the server when you make changes, use the --watch flag:

-   `node --watch index.js`
+   `node --watch index.js

----

-### How to Know It’s Working

-You’ll know your server is running successfully when:

-- You see your custom "Server is listening..." message in the terminal

-- You can visit your API routes in the browser and then receive the expected responses from your endpoints while the server is running
+4. To test your API Endpoints, either test them with Postman or in the browser.
+Type the Base URL (`https://localhost:3000`) followed by the API endpoint (such as `/get-all-animals`).

 ---